Guilherme-Campiotto/Medical-API/README.md

 # Medical-API
-This project simulates an API to control the registration of doctor from a hospital.
+This project simulates an API to control the registration of doctors from a hospital.
 Its possible to create, read, update and delete doctors.

 Made using JAVA 17, spring boot, bean validation, maven, lombok, JPA and h2database.